wailsapp/wails/v3/wep/proposals/titlebar-buttons/proposal.md

 # Wails Enhancement Proposal (WEP)

-## Title
+## Customising Window Controls in Wails

 **Author**: Lea Anthony
 **Created**: 2024-05-20

 ## Summary

-Create a better API for controlling the appearance and functionality of window buttons in Wails.
+This is a proposal for an API to control the appearance and functionality of window controls in Wails.
 This will only be available on Windows and macOS.

 ## Motivation

-We currently do not fully support the ability to hide or disable the window buttons on the titlebar.
+We currently do not fully support the ability to customise window controls.

 ## Detailed Design

+### Controlling Button State

 1. A new enum will be added: